villares/py5examples/examples-from-Processing-Python-mode/README.md

 ### Conversion notes

-- This might need change in the future:
+- Sketches with source in multiple files:

-For secondary .py files of a sketch I have used this, which is not very nice:
+  - For secondary .py files of a sketch I have used this, which is not very nice:
 `from py5 import *`

-I should migrate to using the special `# PY5 IMPORTED MODE CODE` comment as explained at [Importing imported mode code](https://py5coding.org/content/importing_py5_code.html#importing-imported-mode-code)
+  - I should migrate to using the special `# PY5 IMPORTED MODE CODE` comment as explained at [Importing imported mode code](https://py5coding.org/content/importing_py5_code.html#importing-imported-mode-code)

 - Try some numpy optimization?
   - Basics/Math/Graphing2DEquation/Graphing2DEquation
-  - .py
   - There are some *noise* ideas being discussed here: https://github.com/py5coding/py5generator/discussions/232

 - Not good yet:
   - Topics/Create Shapes/ParticleSystemPShape/ParticleSystemPShape.py